WJJO: History

-Soft AC WMLW (1982–1989)

 In 1982, the FM started broadcasting in FM stereo and became WMLW ("Mellow 94").
 It aired a soft adult contemporary format.
 WMLW also carried Milwaukee Brewers baseball games and aired syndicated programming such as The Rockin' America Top 30 Countdown with Scott Shannon and Westwood One's That's Love in the 1980s.

-Top 40 WTFX (1989–1991)

 In 1989, with a change in ownership to Joyner Communications, the station flipped to Top 40 hits as 94.1 WTFX "The Fox".
 The studios moved to Madison and its transmitter location relocated to Deerfield, where it remains today.
 Joyner Communications later sold the station to the current owner, Mid-West Family Broadcasting.

-Classic Rock WJJO (1991–1997)

 On June 17, 1991, the call letters were changed to WJJO.
 A classic rock format was adopted.

-Active rock (1997–present)

 On April 1, 1997, WJJO switched to its current format of Active Rock.
 It competes with iHeartMedia's classic rock station WIBA-FM 101.5 in the Madison radio market.

 Its morning show was hosted by Johnny Danger and Greg Bair for many years.
 On December 22, 2006, Bair left to host mornings on Mid-West's WHLK "106.5 The Lake" in Cleveland.
 On Monday, November 3, 2008, Bair returned to WJJO to co-host the morning show for another eleven years.
 On August 30, 2019, Bair's last show with Johnny Danger aired.
 The morning show is currently hosted by Johnny Danger and Dee.
 Previous morning show hosts include Sue Peterson, Mark Elliot, and "Crash and Burns".